michaelcourcy/kasten-ocp-v-demo/README.md

 ![Vm Migration](./images/vm-migration.png)

-Create this templates for creating VM windows and VM Fedora that has volume mode in filesystem, this is a requirement for Kasten being able to snapshot and export your machines.
-If you absolutely need to stay in block mode then you can still snapshot but not export.
+To create templates for  VM windows and VM Fedora that has volume mode in filesystem, execute :

-Kasten is actively working on supporting block mode for export, hence this requirement may not be true anymore at the moment you read this document.

 ```
 oc create -f templates/
 ```
+this is a requirement for Kasten being able to snapshot and export the machines.
+If you absolutely need to stay in block mode then you can still snapshot but not export.

+Kasten is actively working on supporting block mode for export, hence this requirement may not be true anymore at the moment you read this document.

 Use the catalog to select fedora-server-small-kio template and create the vm.